Speed Test - Decision

 Automate common responses

-Practice until frequent responses become reflexive — this effectively reduces choice count, bypassing the logarithmic cost of deliberation.
+Practice until frequent responses become reflexive - This effectively reduces choice count, bypassing the logarithmic cost of deliberation.
 Repetition moves responses from working memory into procedural memory.

 Action games